-X Load/Install Or gans

-Organ: StAnnesMoseley

-Unload : (Install organ, temperament, or reverb) (Uninstall

-Cued: StAnnesMoseley Deload Assign

-Edit at cued: nsert blank : Delete : Clear : Copy : Cut : Paste (ovr) : Paste (ins) :
+X Load/Install C rgans Organ: StArnesMoseley Load Last Load organ, adjusting memory options Unload Install organ, temperament, or reverb Uninstall Cued: StAnnesklasniky Load Assign Edit at cued: Insert blank Delete Clear: Copy Cut : Paste (our) Paste (ing):

-: Service and the service of the ser

 - Load the organ you wish to assign as a favorite. - Make sure the desired control panel is displayed, opening it via the relevant View | ... control panels | ... submenu (for example) if needed.
 In the case of the Load/Install organs large control panel (pictured above) you could alternatively open it by clicking on the Load/install organs button on the 'Show/hide large ... control panels 1' mini control panel, which is docked at the top of the main Hauptwerk window by default: